Spatio-Temporal Event Segmentation and Localization for Wildlife Extended Videos

 \section{Acknowledgment}

+This research was supported in part by the US National Science Foundation grants CNS 1513126 and IIS 1956050.
 The bird video dataset used in this paper was made possible through funding from the Polish National Science Centre (grant NCN 2011/01/M/NZ8/03344 and 2018/29/B/NZ8/02312).
 Province Sud (New Caledonia) issued all permits - from 2002 to 2020 - required for data collection.

 { }